celo-org/celo-monorepo/packages/docs/operations-manual/monitoring.md

 - `consensus_istanbul_blocks_elected`: Counts the number of blocks for which this validator has been elected

 - `consensus_istanbul_blocks_signedbyus`: Counts the blocks for which this validator was elected and its signature was included in the seal.
 This means the validator completed consensus correctly, sent a `COMMIT`, its commit was received in time to make the seal of the parent received by the next proposer, or was received directly by the next proposer itself, and so the block will not count as downtime.
+Consider monitoring the rate.

-- `consensus_istanbul_blocks_missedbyus`: Counts the blocks for which this validator was elected but not included in the child's parent seal (this block could count towards downtime if 12 successive blocks are missed)
+- `consensus_istanbul_blocks_missedbyus`: Counts the blocks for which this validator was elected but not included in the child's parent seal (this block could count towards downtime if 12 successive blocks are missed).
+Consider monitoring the rate.

-- `consensus_istanbul_blocks_proposedbyus`: Counts the blocks for which this validator was elected and for which a block it proposed was succesfully included in the chain. (_Future release_)
+- `consensus_istanbul_blocks_proposedbyus`: (_Future release_) Counts the blocks for which this validator was elected and for which a block it proposed was succesfully included in the chain.
+Consider monitoring the rate.

 ### Consensus metrics